 Get-ADDomainController –filter * | select hostname,IPv4Address,IsGlobalCatalog,IsReadOnly,OperatingSystem | format-table –auto

-So, we have considered the basic features of the Active Directory PowerShell module to administer AD domain.
-I hope it will encourage you to further explore other features of the module and automate most of AD management task.
+In this article, we looked at how to install and use the Active Directory PowerShell module for AD domain administration.
+I hope this article will encourage you to further explore this module and start automating most of your AD management tasks.